croton-on-hudson/bicycle-pedestrian-committee/ISSUE_TEMPLATE.md

 Describe the new issue here.

 ## Considerations
-Add any relevant links or notes that may help committee members evaluate this issue here.
+Optionally add any relevant links or notes that may help committee members evaluate this issue here.